apache/mesos/docs/configuration.md

       --firewall_rules=VALUE
     </td>
     <td>
-      The value could be a JSON formatted string of rules or a file path containing the JSON formated rules used in the endpoints firewall.
+      The value could be a JSON-formatted string of rules or a file path containing the JSON-formatted rules used in the endpoints firewall.
 Path could be of the form <code>file:///path/to/file</code> or
       <code>/path/to/file</code>.
       <p/>